-The Bio-based Industries Consortium (BIC) is a non-profit organisation set up in Brussels in 2012.
-BIC represents the private sector in a public-private partnership (PPP) with the EU, represented by the European Commission, known as the Bio-based Industries Joint Undertaking (BBI JU), established in June 2014 as one of the pillars of the European Commission Bioeconomy Strategy.
+The Bio-based Industries Consortium (BIC) is a non-profit organisation set up in Brussels in 2013 to represent the private sector in a Public-Private Partnership (PPP) with the European Commission, focused on strengthening the bio-based industries sector in Europe.

 BIC’s industry members cover the whole value chain, from primary production to market.

 Members represent multiple and diverse sectors, such as